 Types of POA in Indiana

 There are varying situations in which differences in the scope of authority transferred in each instance.
 Consequently, there are different types of the POA to authorize another person to act in each of these circumstances.
-Each POA grants a different scope of authority, regulates under what condition the agent can act, or dictate under what condition authorization occurs.
+Each of it grants a different scope of authority, regulates under what condition the agent can act, or dictate under what condition authorization occurs.

 These types are: